 If you’re the guy who often tickles around with options, or just like to rely on high quality articles to help with climbing the learning curve, this solution might be for you.

-I feel that all applications should be treated and reviewed as a bundle, just because many people will also use them in combination.
+We feel that all applications should be treated and reviewed as a bundle, just because many people will also use them in combination.
 Of course, all apps will also work in standalone.

 First, the Mac app.
 This part covers all features of OmniFocus, as the Mac app is the most complex one.
-Then, I cover the mobile apps.
+Then, we cover the mobile apps.
 The review discusses how these platforms differ from the Mac app – to see where each of the three variants has its place.

 On the Mac

 Of the three platforms supported by OmniFocus, the Mac feels to be the most mature.
 It has the greatest set of features and feels polished in its user experience.

 After starting the app, it looks similar to this.
 A tutorial project can be used to grasp the main functionality of the app.

 In the Inbox, adding new tasks is a matter of hitting Enter and starting to type the task title.
 Using the tab key, one can also move to other fields to enter a context, a start date, and an end date.

 On the left-hand side, there is a sidebar to switch between perspectives.
 Perspectives are covered in the next section, but they are simply different views on the same database of tasks.

 On the right-hand side, there is an inspection menu where meta-data for each task can be edited in detail.